 26. Water Bottle.
 Who wants an ugly disposable water bottle, when you can use something this pretty?
 Old Navy usually has them for $5 or less and they come in many fun designs.

 27. Dryer Balls – I know, I know.
-But seriously, I love this thing. $4.27 and you never have to deal with dryer sheets again, plus your laundry smells great.
+But seriously, I love these things and you never have to deal with dryer sheets again, plus your laundry smells great.

 28. Magazine Subscription – I love getting things in the mail and I really love getting magazines.
 I’d particularly enjoy Family Fun, Better Homes and Gardens, or Taste of Home (okay, okay, Taste of Home is $5.40.
 Cut me some slack).